 - Alpine Beer Garden aka Zotts aka Rosottis, 3915 Alpine Rd, Portola Valley, is another traditional favorite.
 “A Roadhouse with Teslas parked next to Harleys parked next to horses” is one way this place has been described.
 The food isn’t outstanding but, with plenty friends and beer on a hot summer day at the picnic tables out back, it is a lot better than studying.

 - The outdoor patio at Madera Lounge in Rosewood Hotel on Sand Hill Rd/Hwy 280, across the street from the epicenter of venture capital, is a much, much classier place that rich older grads will enjoy.

 - Antonios Nuthouse, 321 S California Ave, is a newer dive bar that has become a student favorite.
 It even has a tacqueria restaurant inside where you can get tacos, enchiladas, & chips.

 - Back A Yard Caribbean American Grill, 1189 Willow Rd, Menlo Park, just one block east of Hwy 101, is a “back home” place which the students don’t seem to have found yet; perhaps it is because beer is not served. :) Ambience is questionable but they have very, very tasty grilled Caribbean food at reasonable prices.
 The jerk pork, oxtails, and fried bread (called corn festivals) are great examples.
 Spicing is excellent and not too strong.

-This 7-block long strip, along University Ave between Alma St and Webster St, is one of the best shopping ‘ restaurant streets on the Peninsula.
-It’s a good place to enjoy a sunny day stroll and coffee at one of a wide variety of coffee shops.
+This 7-block long strip, along University Ave between Alma St and Webster St, is one of the busiest & best shopping & restaurant streets on the Peninsula day or night.
+It’s an excellent place for a sunny day stroll and for coffee or food at a wide variety of shops.
 E.g.,